dannyvankooten/1brc/README.md

 sys     0m0.868s
 ```

+**Note:** the performance difference between a warm and a hot cache is quite extreme.
+Run `echo 3 > /proc/sys/vm/drop_caches` to drop your pagecache, then run the program twice in a row.
+It's not uncommon for the second run to be well over twice as fast.

 ### Benchmarks

 Since I don't have access to a Hetzner CCX33 box, here are the reference times for the currently leading Java implementations from the official challenge when I run them on my machine.